-Deputy Vice President of Finance Ng Giak Lian, aged 60, female, Malaysian, joined the Company in 1989 and was appointed as Deputy Vice President of Finance in 2012 and is currently assisting the Chief Financial Officer on all day-to-day finance and accounting matters.
+Ng Giak Lian joined the Company in 1989 and was appointed as Deputy Vice President of Finance in 2012 and is currently assisting the Chief Financial Officer on all day-to-day finance and accounting matters.

-Ms Ng has more than 34 years of management experience in finance and accounting in construction and property development industry.
+Ms Ng has more than 35 years of management experience in finance and accounting in construction and property development industry.
 Prior to joining the Company, she was attached to a construction company.
 She started her career in the Company as an Account Executive.
 Subsequently, she was promoted as Finance Manager followed by Senior Finance Manager and eventually to the current position as the Deputy Vice President of Finance.